Trustees

 Peter Greig

 Peter Greig is an accountant.
 He studied sociology at the Open University in the 70s and 80s and was profoundly influenced by Stuart Halls courses.
 He is now retired following a career in the voluntary and public sectors which included Centrepoint, the Arts Council and the GLA.
 He has extensive Trustee experience including several Law Centres, Cultural Co-operation and Survivors Poetry.
-Currently he is a Trustee of the Global Legal Action Network and the European Network on Statelessness.
+Currently Peter is also a trustee of the European Network on Statelessness.

 Trustee